-- i) Everyone deserves to feel safe in their own home and walking down their own streets. - ii) High rates of unsolved crimes embolden criminals, making them feel like they can get away with it. - iii) Public trust in the police is essential for policing by consent, and feeling confident that the police will respond to and properly investigate local crime is key for building that trust.

-Conference notes with grave concern that under the Conservative Government, police resources have not been used effectively - and as a result, frontline policing across the country has been left over-stretched, under-resourced, and unable to properly focus on local crime.

-Conference further notes that:
+- 1 Conference believes that: - 2 i) Everyone deserves to feel safe in their own home and - 3 walking down their own streets. - 4 ii) High rates of unsolved crimes embolden criminals, making - 5 them feel like they can get away with it. - 6 iii) Public trust in the police is essential for policing by consent, - 7 and feeling confident that the police will respond to and - 8 properly investigate local crime is key for building that - 9 trust. - 10 Conference notes with grave concern that under the - 11 Conservative Government, police resources have not been - 12 used effectively and as a result, frontline policing across the - 13 country has been left over-stretched, under-resourced, and - 14 unable to properly focus on local crime. - 15 Conference further notes that: